danejo3/CS235TA/README.md

 teaching CS 235 in Winter 2018.
 One of the biggest problems that we had as TAs were pass-off days.
 On these days, the queue to pass-off and to get help from the TAs were incredibly long.
 There were two reasons that caused this problem:
-1) all labs were graded manually, and 2) students who were passing-off were given higher priority than those that needed help.
+First, all labs were graded manually, and last, students who were passing-off were given higher priority than those that needed help.
 As a result, students that needed help, on average, had to wait for 1+ hours in the queue.
 To solve this problem, Brother Roper hired another TA to write-up the automatic pass-off